jpers1/uhpc-tools/README.md

 # UHPC-Tools

-UPPC-Tools ("musual HPC tools") is a lightweight collection of handy Bash scripts for Slurm clusters.
+UPPC-Tools ("Unusual HPC tools") is a lightweight collection of handy Bash scripts for Slurm clusters.
 Current scripts:

 - **ahpc-list**
   Lists all cluster nodes with CPU, memory, and GPU usage.